 A Trunk or Treat event basically takes place in a parking lot where people park their vehicles close together.
 They will then open their trunks and hand out candy from them as families go from trunk to trunk collecting treats.
 These trunks are often decorated in creative ways.
 Attending a Trunk or Treat event is a great alternative to Trick or Treating as it is usually done during the day which is great for little ones.
 Plus it is at one location!
 You can even buy ready-made Trunk or Treat kits.
 We love these Trunk or Treat kits which make your setup super easy!

 Pumpkins are a staple when it comes to all things Halloween!
-A Pumpkin Party is the perfect way to celebrate.
+A Pumpkin Party is the perfect way to celebrate Halloween and a great alternative to trick or treating.
 Send out pumpkin themed invitations, decorate with pumpkin décor, bake sweet treats with pumpkin (or in pumpkin shapes), have pumpkin crafts and finally, pumpkin carving!
 Perhaps make it into a Jack-O-Lantern contest for some friendly competition.
 This party is also a wonderful way to celebrate Fall.
 You could even host at a local farm or pumpkin patch.

 Using your driveway is another alternative way to celebrate Halloween.
 Depending on where you live, it would prevent guests from having to hike to your front door.
 In fact, this Driveway Treats kit makes setting up effortless for a socially distanced pop-in or a drive-by event.
 It will make it simple for guests to grab a treat from your boo-tifully decorated table!